The purpose and history of the Route 9 Active Transportation Project

-Route 9's configuration, heavy motor vehicle volumes, and 150 crashes per year inhibit cycling and walking along and across it.
-This forms a barrier between our residential areas, transit rich commercial districts, and the 23 schools on and near Route 9.
+Route 9's configuration, many motor vehicles, and 150 crashes per year inhibit cycling and walking.
+This forms a barrier between our residential areas, transit rich commercial districts, and the corridor's 23 schools.

-At the direction of Governor Cuomo, the Tappan Zee Bridge replacement effort (New NY Bridge Project) included a Community Benefits Program.
+The Tappan Zee Bridge replacement effort included a Community Benefits Program.
 In 2016, Rivertown residents realized the CBP was the perfect way to fund a study of how to improve Route 9.

 The 5 villages hired Nelson\Nygaard to run the community involvement process and create a conceptual design.
 In 2017, four public meetings were held and two surveys performed.

 The resulting plan was presented in 2018.
-It proposes completing the sidewalk network, building more and safer crosswalks, adding protected cycling lanes, better geometry for motor vehicle lanes, plus adding shelters and benches at bus stops.
+It proposes completing sidewalks, more and safer crosswalks, protected cycling lanes, safer geometry for motor vehicles, plus shelters and benches at bus stops.

 The State Department of Transportation selected WSP to perform public engagement and produce preliminary engineering drawings.
 Work should start in June 2023 and have drawings approved in June 2024.